During my eight-year career as a personal trainer, I’ve seen many teens taking testosterone supplements.

 1. Stunted Growth

 Natural testosterone is involved in growth.
-So, it makes sense to assume that a supplement would only make a person taller.
+So, it makes sense to assume that the testosterone booster would only make a person taller.

 But the opposite is often true.
-If a teen doesn’t suffer from low testosterone levels, boosters will only halt his bone growth.
+If a teen doesn’t suffer from lower testosterone levels, boosters will only halt his bone growth.

 They’ll overload healthy males with hormones and accelerate puberty.
 Since there won’t be enough time for the skeleton to develop, it will end up being shorter than it would naturally be.